HERN1k/Discretionary-Access-Control/README.md

 `Object-oriented model of isolated software environment`

+The program operates as a `console application`

+Providing a convenient `command line interface (CLI)` for performing basic operations

 ## 🧩 What modules are in the program?

   1. A module for `registration` and `authorization` of subjects